TheFreck/RiskGame.API/README.md

 **5/7/2021
 Did some** major refactoring and renovations.
 Cash is no longer an asset or shares but is rather just a balance line item.
 I made it all the way through creating a method to convert bills into higher denominations but then remembered the only reason I wanted cash to be individual entities in the db was so I could track them through various transactions.
 Converting the shares into other denominations would change them from their original form and make them not trackable.
 Ha! c'est la vie'.

 The other thing I did was to wire up a MySQL db to store the transactions.
 Created a TransactionContext to handle what the Repo class does for the Mongo entity models.
 Created a new method to pass chart pixels up to the chart that queries the MySQL db instead of Mongo.

+I also started transferring my notes to the Wiki and linked it to the top of the ReadMe.